mitranim/prax/readme.md

 * No library classes.
 * No templates.
 No string parsing.
 Just function calls.
 * No intermediate representations.
 Render directly to a string in Node, directly to DOM nodes in browsers.
 * Render only once.
 Use native [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for state.
-(Out of scope for Prax.)
+(Doesn't need library support.)
 * Replace instead of reflowing.
 * Nice-to-use in plain JS.
 No build system required.